w0006887/modules/0414/mdModule.md

   * After you download the Markdown file, you can use a variety of tools to edit it:
     * [Obsidian](https://help.obsidian.md/Getting+started/Download+and+install+Obsidian)
     * [Joplin](https://joplinapp.org/)
-* Sign in to GitHub and edit in-place, creating your own branch, but the original repository.
+* Sign in to GitHub and edit-in-place, creating your own branch, but the original repository.
 * Clone the entire repository and manage *your own* repository any way you want, as long as the Creative Commons licence is observed.

 Once you have your own copy of the content, you can add your own notes.
 To make your notes stand out, you can utilize GitHub Markdown [alerts](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax#alerts).